a-ton/gpd-bot/README.md

 * reddit_response.py
   1. Monitors subreddit for new posts
-  2. Scrapes the google play link for info and uses the AppMonsta API
+  2. Scrapes the google play link for information using bs4 and Selenium
   3. Reply to post and add flair

 * msg_monitor.py